-Managing classification schemes becomes easiest when you have a robust aviation SMS database to facilitate the collection, storage and retrieval of your SMS documentation requirements.
-Furthermore, an SMS database allows your organization to maximize the utility of your SMS data as you conduct not only predictive risk management activities, but also your proactive and reactive activities.
+Managing classification schemes becomes easiest when you have a robust aviation SMS database to facilitate the collection, storage, and retrieval of your SMS documentation requirements.
+Furthermore, an SMS database allows your organization to maximize the utility of your SMS data as you conduct not only predictive risk management activities but also your proactive and reactive activities.

-To learn more how your company can benefit from a low-cost, commercially available SMS database, please watch the following short demo videos.
+To learn more about how your company can benefit from a low-cost, commercially available SMS database, please watch the following short demo videos.